shivannis/xandr-docs-public/xandr-docs/articles/curate/explore-and-manage-advertisers.md

 ## Reporting on advertisers

 You can initiate a Network Analytics report for one or more advertisers directly from the Advertisers screen.
-Check the box for each advertiser that you want to report on and click Run Report.
+Select the checkbox for each advertiser that you want to report on and click **Run Report**.

 This takes you to the Network Analytics report, where the advertisers you selected are set as filters.